 Sydney Light Rail Nuisance Claim: Cautionary Lessons for Project Owners and Contractors

-In a landmark decision, two businesses have emerged victorious in their compensation claim against the NSW government’s transport agency for the disruption to their businesses caused by the construction of the Sydney light rail project.
+In a landmark NSW Supreme Court decision, two businesses emerged victorious in their compensation claim against the NSW government’s transport agency for the disruption to their businesses caused by the construction of the Sydney light rail project.

-The NSW Supreme Court ruled that the extended period of disruption constituted an unlawful “nuisance”, going beyond what was “reasonable”.
+The court ruled that the extended period of disruption constituted an unlawful “nuisance”, because it went beyond what was “reasonable”.

 Balancing Rights: Give and Take